Kakhaber Okriashvili: Political positions

-Kakha Okriashvili has been described as a conservative, calling for the partial decriminalization of financial crimes, opposing a bill that banned commercial advertisements on the Georgian Public Broadcaster, and supporting a pension that reform that would allow individuals to opt-out and would keep wealthy families out of the public retirement fund (he has himself opted out of the Pension Fund).
-On the other hand, he was co-sponsor of a 2017 bill that banned the sale of agricultural land to foreign citizens and introduced a proposal to allow some villages to receive the same financial beneficial status as mountain villages, though the bill failed in committee.
+Kakha Okriashvili has called for the partial decriminalization of financial crimes, opposing a bill that banned commercial advertisements on the Georgian Public Broadcaster, and supporting a pension reform that would allow individuals to opt-out and would keep wealthy families out of the public retirement fund (he has himself opted out of the Pension Fund).
+In 2017, he was co-sponsor of a bill that banned the sale of agricultural land to foreign citizens and introduced a proposal to allow some villages to receive the same financial beneficial status as mountain villages, though the bill failed in committee.
 He has called on the National Bank to enforce regulations banning commercial banks from being involved in non-financial activities.
 He supports what he calls the "American model of governance", with a strong President and a strong bicameral legislature.
 He was also an active opponent of a major labor reform that provided new protections and benefits to public workers in 2020, being his party's sole "no" vote on the bill.